First Rising Sun

 The Sun rise is so beautiful and stands a beacon of hope and promise for 2012.

-Meet A/JTMA Executives!Resulting from the 2011 Annual General Meeting an addition was made to the Alberta/Japan Twinned Municipalities Association Executive Members.
+Resulting from the 2014 Annual General Meeting an addition was made to the Alberta/Japan Twinned Municipalities Association Executive Members.

 He is an internationally recognized speaker and has received a number of awards - provincially, nationally and internationally.
-He was awarded the National Geographic Literacy Award in 2008, and, with the award's financial endowment sponsored by the National Geographic Society, the Twerdoclib family established a scholarship for graduating students from Stony Plain Memorial Composite High School.
+He was awarded the National Geographic Literacy Award in 2008, and, with the award's financial endowment sponsored by the National Geographic Society, the Twerdoclib family established a scholarship for graduating students from Stony Plain Memorial Composite High School. .

 Personal E-mail: Robert Twerdoclib

 The position is a two year term.
 Dr. Roy and his wife Betts reside in Rocky Mountain House and have been very avid members of the Rocky Kamikawa Friendship Society as well as active in A/JTMA events, conferences and functions.
 Dr. Roy is instrumental in sustaining their excellent relationship with Kamikawa, Japan.
 In June, 2012, a very successful fundraiser was held to raise donations to be sent towards the Japanese Tsunami relief efforts.

 Dr. Roy brings significant experience, wisdom and foresight to the Association.